Atska/Pathfinding-and-Maze-Visualizer/README.md

 > [>Link to App<](https://atska.github.io/visualizer/)

 #### How to use
-- Click on the board to initiate the start (A mouse) 🐭 .
+- Click on the board to initiate the start 🐭
-- Click on the board again to initiate the end (cheese) 🧀 .
+- Click on the board again to initiate the end 🧀
 - If both are there you can draw walls.
 - Click on the search algorithms to find the path (if there is any).